Find Affordable College Courses

 $30,090 Average Tuition & Fees

-Muskingum University did quite well in this year’s ranking of the best value schools for special education students.
-It came in at #6 on the list.
-Muskingum is a small private not-for-profit school located in the town of New Concord.
+Muskingum University came in at #6 in this year’s edition of the Best Value Special Education Schools in the Great Lakes Region ranking.
+Muskingum is a small private not-for-profit school located in the distant town of New Concord.

 Out-of-state tuition fees for undergraduate students at Muskingum are $30,090 per year.